vitreo12/omni/docs/07_data.md

         vector = Vector()

     #Alternatively, one can define an index for the loop like this:
-    #NOTE that this syntax does not yet work with multichannel Datas
     for i, vector in data:
         vector = Vector(i, i+1, i+2)